Lake Onega: Onega petroglyphs

 Another attraction of the lake are the Onega petroglyphs (rock engravings).
 They are located on the eastern coast of the lake and date back to between the 4th and 2nd millennia BC.
 There are about 1,200 petroglyphs scattered over the 20 km area including several capes, such as Besov Nos (see map above).
 The engravings are 1–2 mm deep and depict animals, people, boats and geometrical shapes of circular and crescent shapes.

 In 2021, the petroglyphs were inscribed on the UNESCO World Heritage List for its significant artistic qualities that testify the creativity of the Stone Age.

 Others

 Many other historical monuments are scattered around the lake.
-They include Svyat-Uspensky monastery on the cape of Murom, on the eastern shore of the lake.
-The monastery was founded in 1350, closed in 1918 and restored in 1991.
+They include the Dormition Monastery (ru) on the cape Muromsky, on the eastern shore of the lake.
+The monastery was founded in 1350, closed in 1918 and revived in 1991.